Written By Ron Kingsley, LCA Tax Attorney and Owner

 While Lake County Appeal cannot do anything to reduce the levy (a percentage of the assessed value of your property), we might be able to appeal your property’s assessed value to ensure property tax justice®.
 Your property’s assessed value should be one-third of the property’s fair market value (with some, but few, exceptions).
 So, if you divide the assessed value on the blue assessment notice that you will receive by .3333 (resulting in the “Full Fair Cash Value”) and you come up with a figure higher than your property’s value, it is time to contact Lake County Appeal…and acting quickly is imperative.
 There is only a 30-day window after the date on the assessment notice to appeal.

 It is noteworthy that a special relief rule applies to homes that are a taxpayer’s primary residence.
-Specifically, if Lake County Appeal is able to obtain an assessed value reduction for such a property, by law the assessor cannot raise the property’s assessed value by more than an annual inflation adjustment for the duration of the quadrennial reassessment period (i.e., through 2022).
+Specifically, if Lake County Appeal was able to obtain an assessed value reduction for such a property, by law the assessor cannot raise the property’s assessed value by more than an annual inflation adjustment for the duration of the quadrennial reassessment period (i.e., through 2022).
 While this homeowner-friendly provision may provide some taxpayers with some degree of comfort, just because there has been a reduction during the quadrennial reassessment period does not necessarily mean that property taxes have been minimized as much as possible.
-Since the evidence changes yearly, it is very common for Lake County Appeal to get a decent reduction one year and then another one in the following year.
+Since the evidence changes yearly, it is very common for Lake County Appeal to secure a decent reduction one year and then another one in the following year.
 As a result, Lake County Appeal advises clients to sign-up yearly to maximize property tax savings opportunities.

 If you are ready for property tax justice®, sign up at https://rapidreview.lakecountyappeal.com/.